jonra1993/fastapi-alembic-sqlmodel-async/README.md

 docker-compose exec fastapi_server python app/initial_data.py
 ```

-You can connect to Database using PGAdmin4 and use the credentials from .env file.
+You can connect to the Database using PGAdmin4 and use the credentials from .env file.
 Database port on local machine has been configured to **5454** on docker-compose.yml file

 <p align="center">
   <img src="static/tables.png" align="center"/>